Menu

 Not a member?
 Join here!

-Registration closes on Sunday, April 7th.
+Registration closes on Sunday, September 6th.
 Registrants will receive a link and a passcode the day before the event.

-DISCLAIMER: Professionals in Learning Disabilities and Special Education is a not-for-profit organization offering continuing education programs to inform members of current instructional practices, assessment and policy issues in the field of learning disabilities.
+DISCLAIMER: Professionals in Learning Disabilities and Special Education is a not-for-profit organization offering continuing education programs to inform members of current instructional practices, assessment, and policy issues in the field of learning disabilities.
 PLD/SE also offers a referral service to the community, providing qualified professionals for diagnostics and remediation.
 PLD/SE provides programs as a service to its members.
 PLD/SE does not endorse any specific program, speaker, instructional materials, method, treatment, or evaluation center for children with disabilities.

 Past events